Let’s be real. No one likes complainers. We work hard and try to do our best, but sometimes our best efforts fail to please our customers.

 1. Complaints identity faulty products.

-The sad fact is that even with the best checks and balances, sometimes faulty products make it to the customer.
+The sad fact is that sometimes faulty products make it to the customer even with the best checks and balances.

-If customers do not make organizations aware of the faulty product, they will not be able to fix other potential products that may have the same problem.
+If customers do not make organizations aware of the faulty product, they will not fix other potential products that may have the same problem.

 This is particularly true, as an example, if you have a rude employee answering the phone.

-Most people would not bother to spend the energy to notify an organization of rude employees and if a manager is not aware of it, one employee could potentially be chasing lots of customers away.
+Most people would not bother to spend the energy to notify an organization of rude employees.
+If a manager is not aware of it, one employee could be chasing lots of customers away.

 2. Complaints challenge the status quo.